 Free Beach is a good all inclusive resort.
 It’s been in Costa Rei for as long as I can remember, but it’s been beautifully renovated.
 It boasts a gorgeous swimming pool, and all the amenities of a top notch resort.
 Not to mention, it is located at the footsteps of one of the best beaches in Sardinia.

-Finally, the best luxury resort in the area is Villas.
+Villas is the best luxury resort.
 If budget allows, there no better way to match a visit to one of Sardinia best beaches with a stay at a fabulous resort.

 Best restaurants in Costa Rei

 One of the best things to do in Sardinia is eating the fabulous food.
 There’s various restaurants in Costa Rei, generally ok.
 But I always recommend my friends to go to Chaplin (right by the beach) for a delicious meal at more than reasonable prices: the swordfish carbonara is to die for.
 If wanting to splurge, my go-to place is Sa Cardiga e Su Pisci, a Michelin star restaurant: it’s expensive but worth every penny.